Hi, my name is Amy…and I was once obsessed with getting engaged.

 This seriousness of marriage can be what scares many men.
 The idea of being with one person for the rest of your LIFE….why, it’s enough to send anyone running for the hills!
 The gravity of the marriage decision is not to be ignored, so it’s possible that he hasn’t proposed to you yet because of some fear.

 My advice?
 Patience.
 Give him time to work through this in his own way, and if he’s showing commitment to you in other ways, it is likely that the “marriage” way is coming along soon, albeit slowly.
 (If he’s not showing commitment to the relationship in general, that’s another issue.
-Consider reading this article.)
+Consider reading this article or this one.)

 Alongside the fear of commitment can be similar worries for the man: will he lose his freedom?
 Will he change once you’ve gotten married?
 Will you?